prathmesh444/Play-Store-App-Rating-Prediction/README.md

 The project first cleans and preprocesses the data, then it trains and evaluates several different machine learning models.
 The best model, XGBoost Classifier, achieves an accuracy of 75.85%.

+# What's unique
+This code is interesting because it shows how to use a variety of machine learning models to solve a real-world problem.
+The code is also well-documented and easy to follow, making it a valuable resource for anyone who is interested in learning more about machine learning.👨🏼‍💻

 # Summary
 * 🤖 Machine learning is used to predict the rating of an app.
 * 📈 Data is cleaned and preprocessed before training the models.